AbuseIO/AbuseIO/README.md

 for ubuntu

-apt-get install php5 mysql-server beanstalkd apache2 postfix supervisor
+apt-get install php5 mysql-server beanstalkd apache2 postfix supervisor bind9

 # Installation (as root)

+## Setup local resolving

+Some parsers produce high amounts of DNS queries, so your better off using a local resolve (e.g. bind) in the above install example bind is installed and you only need to update your /etc/resolv.conf (or with newer ubuntu versions the /etc/network/interfaces) to use 127.0.0.1 as the FIRST resolver, but make sure you leave a 2nd or 3rd with your 'normale' resolvers.

 ## Setup supervisor: